Umbilical Cord Prolapse & Compression Injuries

 What is umbilical cord prolapse?

-In an umbilical cord prolapse, the umbilical cord slips ahead of the fetus and moves into the cervical canal, vagina, or comes out of the birth canal before the baby (1).
-This is an obstetrical emergency because the cord is at high risk for compression, blocking oxygen and blood flow to the baby.
-In these cases, an emergency C-section is often necessary (2).
-Cord prolapse occurs in about one in every 620 births (3).
+In an umbilical cord prolapse, the umbilical cord moves into the cervical canal, vagina, or comes out of the birth canal before the baby.
+When the baby comes down after the cord, the cord is compressed and the baby may not get enough oxygen.
+Umbilical cord prolapse is an obstetrical emergency because the cord is at high risk for compression.
+Cord compression can block oxygen and blood flow to the baby.

 Normally, the baby exits the mother before the umbilical cord.